The Ultimate New England Fall Road Trip Itinerary (6 States)

 But, before you hop on the scenic highway, stop at the Eliss River Covered Bridge and The Honeymoon Covered Bridge in North Conway.

-• Once you are on The Knac there are no comforts of the modern world (no bathrooms, no gas stations, no restaurants, and no other businesses), so plan accordingly!
+• Once you are on The Knac there are no bathrooms, no gas stations, no restaurants, and no other businesses, so plan accordingly!

-• There is no service, so it would be a good idea to make sure your maps are downloaded onto your phone before you lose service.
+• There is no cell service either, so it would be a good idea to make sure your maps are downloaded onto your phone before you lose service.

 • The drive is 35.5 miles long and takes 45 minutes to drive one way, but you will want to budget for about 2 hours, allowing you plenty of time to enjoy the breathtaking view of fall foliage from the lookouts.